holly-cummins/holly-cummins.github.io/posts/draft--bonkers-beans/index.md

 More generally, employee 'passion' can be used as a means of extracting extra labour from the workforce, without extra compensation.
-Loving one's jobs is good, but it shouldn't be a lever to enable exploitation.
+Loving one's job is good, but it shouldn't be a lever to enable exploitation.

 ## Off-plan post-release weeks